hominoids/SBC_Case_Builder/README.md

 - ORANGE = unverified, may be usable but missing component data
 - RED = unverified, not usable due to incomplete component data

+The SBC that I do not own have been created using manufacturer supplied mechanical drawings.
+Some of the drawings are missing information or have errors that effect all or part of the drawings and subsequent SBC models.
+If you own an SBC that is not represented or verified in SBC Model Framework, please consider adding it or helping to correct errors in existing SBC data.
+An SBC can be verified to be accurate if a printed shell case from SBC Case Builder fits.
+Any misalignment is corrected in the SBC Model Framework model data(sbc_models.cfg).

+### Future Development

+There are a few more ideas for base cases to be worked on as well as a host of supporting accessory models that need to be created.
+It would also be nice to have all of the OEM accessories for each SBC in the library as well.
+I’m still looking for a better way to create accessory entries and groups, and  continue to expand and verify as many SBC as possible.
+With that and the obvious benefit of autonomously making SBC cases, this project has also been helping fulfill another personal goal.

+Computer aided design(CAD) has been around along time but I have been interested in exploring approaches to the next step, computer autonomous design.
+Regardless of the current or future object creation method, whether it be manufactured or materialized, I believe a universal approach to autonomous design will be needed to advance the human condition.
+This application has helped me explore and think about practical approaches that might be possible right now in autonomous design and I hope to continue this work by developing new tools and techniques for the new CAD, computer autonomous design.

-### Utility
+### Notes
-Additionally, template creation and i/o panel layouts in a dxf format can be easily created and integrated into other designs or for hand fabrication by sectioning a case panel for the desired SBC.
-The case design “panel” will most likely work best.

-Notes:
 Due to the number of possibilities, no pre-compiled case stl’s are included.

 “tol”, located at the bottom of the Adjustments Tab, is a  tolerance fitment adjustment for the snap, fitted, round and hex tops.
 Adjust accordingly if the tops are too tight or loose.

+Template creation and i/o panel layouts in a dxf format can be easily created and integrated into other designs or for hand fabrication by sectioning a case panel for the desired SBC.
+The case design “panel” will most likely work best.

 ### Case Designs and Styles